 Full Details: Athirapally Falls

 Lonavala is a beautiful hill station in Pune district of Maharashtra.
 It lies 622 m above sea level in the Sahyadri Ranges which separate the Deccan Plateau and the Konkan Coast.
 Lonavala and Khandala are the twin hill stations located near to each other and are very popular monsoon getaways in India.
-It is one of the top summer getaways in Maharashtra.
+It is one of the top summer getaways in Maharashtra annd also one of the best places to visit near Mumbai.
 Lord Elphinstone, who was the Governor of the Bombay Presidency, developed Lonavala along with Khandala in 1871.

 Some of the best places to visit in Lonavala are Lohagad Fort, Rajmachi Point, Karla Caves, Valvan Dam, Lonavala Lake, Tiger’s Leap, Tungarli Lake and Dam, Bhaja Caves, Rajmachi Fort, Bhushi Dam, Korigad Fort, Kune Waterfalls, Tikona Fort, Bedsa Caves, Visapur Fort and Tung Fort.
 The best time to visit Lonavala and Khandala is during the monsoon, between July – October, when the scenic spots become lush green and the waterfalls are in full flow.